mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

     {{< figure src="/attachments/refguide/modeling/domain-model/setting-up-data-validation/microflow-1.png" >}}

-As long as this microflow returns a Boolean value, you are free to add any logic to determine if the data is valid or not.
+As long as this microflow returns a Boolean value, you are free to add any logic to determine whether the data is valid or not.
 If the microflow returns `false`, the commit is cancelled.
 Returning `true` commits the object.

 For more information on working with microflows, see [Microflows](/refguide/microflows/).